Weekly webinar | 100 CELPIP writing prompts + sample responses for CA$5/month Webinar Writing hub Sample essays

 StrongThe board discussed whether the branch should stay open.

-Fix: use whether for reported yes/no choices in more formal writing
+Fix: Use whether for yes/no choices in formal writing.

 Common problem 3